 - Stylish Designs: While the 2020 Escape does have available leather seats you can get, you won’t have as many options over the style and color of your seats as the Compass.
 Since the 2020 Jeep Compass has a variety of trim levels to choose from, you can match its design to your personal tastes.
 This includes the premium all-black interior of the Altitude or the Tungsten accent stitching with the leather-trimmed steering wheel in the High Altitude.

 No matter what you need to bring along with you, you’ll have the versatility needed to carry it all with either the Jeep Compass or Ford Escape.
 Each SUV offers a great deal of room in the back to load up luggage or grocery bags.
 You can even fold down the rear seats and use even more room for additional cargo.

 You can also use the tie-down loops in the back of the 2020 Jeep Compass to keep items from rolling around, and it’ll have a carpet specifically put in the cargo area to make it easier to keep your vehicle clean.

 When it comes to heavier equipment or larger gear, you can also tow with either SUV or get available roof rails to safely secure items on top of your SUV.
 With the standard engines found in each vehicle, you’ll be able to hitch up and pull along 2,000 pounds.

 Test Drive the Jeep Compass

-The 2018 Jeep Compass is the clear winner in this battle.
-If you’d like to get it out on the New Baltimore, Richmond and Detroit area roads, stop into Dick Huvaere’s CDJR today and ask about a test drive!
+This comparison shows how well-rounded the 2020 Jeep Compass really is in terms of performance.
+If you’d like to get it out on the New Baltimore, Richmond, and Detroit area roads, stop into Dick Huvaere’s Richmond CDJR today and ask about a test drive!